 At its heart, insurtech aims to provide better value, more flexible and more personalised insurance policies.
 And it’s all about data.
 Whether it's through technology in your car, in your home or even attached to your very person, insurance providers are using data to provide more accurate and personalised policies with premiums to match.

-But just how will Insurtech change insurance for everyday Australians?
-From car, home and contents, health and life insurance, here are some of the most exciting Insurtech innovations and emerging policies that you’ll want to know about.
+But just how will insurtech change insurance for everyday Australians?
+From car, home and contents, health and life insurance, here are some of the most exciting insurtech innovations and emerging policies that you’ll want to know about.

 The technology: Telematics

-For example, as part of the eCall initiative all new cars sold in the European Union now need to be fitted with an emergency assistance device which automatically sends an alert to emergency agencies in the event of a serious crash and provides them with airbag deployment and impact sensor information.
+For example, as part of the eCall initiative all new cars sold in the European Union now need to be fitted with an emergency assistance device.
+This automatically sends an alert to emergency agencies in the event of a serious crash and provides them with airbag deployment and impact sensor information.
 The hope is these devices will reduce the time it takes for emergency services to reach serious road accidents, especially in more rural areas.